Medical Marijuana in New Mexico

 Currently, the Non-Profit Producer application process is closed, as well as applications from businesses, who are interested in producing or manufacturing medical marijuana.

-Applications for Recreational Marijuana Business Licenses in New Mexico
+Applications for Adult-Use Marijuana Business Licenses in New Mexico

 - Retail Dispensary